 Physocarpus capitatus tolerates sand, clay and seasonal flooding.

-Physocarpus capitatus's foliage turns a different color in the fall and type is deciduous.
+Foliage of Physocarpus capitatus turns a different color in the fall and is deciduous.

 Communities for Physocarpus capitatus:Chaparral, Mixed-evergreen Forest, Riparian (rivers & creeks) and Yellow Pine Forest.